 Autumn 2020 we plan for teaching and examinations to be conducted as described in the course description and on semester pages.
 However, changes may occur due to the corona situation.
 You will receive notifications about any changes at the semester page and/or in Canvas.

 Spring 2020: Teaching and examinations was digitilized.
 See changes and common guidelines for exams at the MN faculty spring 2020.

-The course covers hydrodynamics where capillary and visous forces play a role.
-It also covers simulation methods, thermodynamics and statistical physics relavent to porous media.
+The course covers hydrodynamics where capillary and viscous forces play a role.
+It also covers simulation methods, thermodynamics and statistical physics relevant to porous media.

 - Have knowledge of hydrodynamic and thermodynamic transport processes in porous media.

 - Have a thorough knowledge of the Navier-Stokes equation and Darcy’s law, and also diffusion and dispersion processes.

 - Be able to program molecular and Brownian dynamics codes as well as the lattice Boltzmann-model and simple network models that are used to simulate flow in complex geometries.

 - Know the theory behind the simulation models and have an understanding of how small scale processes affect processes at larger scales.
 This includes the understanding of percolation theory.